Beyond the Fontaine-Wintenberger theorem: Taming perfectoid fields

-\et \begin{proof} By Proposition \ref{defectelementary}, we know that $(K,v)$ is also a henselian valued field of residue characteristic $p$, with $\Oo_{v}/(p)$ semi-perfect and that $\Oo_{v}[\varpi^{-1}]$ is algebraically maximal. \\ (i) Write $\Oo_{w^+}=\Oo_v[\varpi^{-1}]$ and consider the standard decomposition
+\et \begin{proof} By Proposition \ref{defectelementary}, we know that $(K,v)$ is also a henselian valued field of residue characteristic $p$, with $\Oo_{v}/(p)$ semi-perfect and that $\Oo_{v}[\varpi^{-1}]$ is algebraically maximal. \\ (i) Write $\Oo_{w^+}=\Oo_w[\varpi^{-1}]$ and consider the standard decomposition with respect to $\varpi$ below

-Arguing as in the proof of Lemma \ref{tamingmixed}, we get that $w$ is henselian defectless with perfect residue field $k_w$.
+By assumption, we have that $w^+$ is algebraically maximal.
+By Lemmas \ref{sphericalcompletelemma} and \ref{sphericaldefect}, we have that $\overline{w}$ is henselian defectless and hence algebraically maximal.
+Since $w=w^+\circ \overline{w}$, we get that $w$ is algebraically maximal.
+The semi-perfect ring $\Oo_v/(p)$ surjects onto $\Oo_{\overline{v}}$ and therefore $k_w$ is perfect.
 Since $\Oo_{v}/(p)$ semi-perfect and $vp$ is not minimal in $\Gamma_v$, we get that $\Gamma_v$ is roughly $p$-divisible.
 The same is true for $\Gamma_w$, being a quotient of $\Gamma_v$.
-We conclude that $(K,w)$ is roughly tame.\\ (ii) We have that $\Gamma_v$ is also regularly dense.
-It follows that $\Gamma_w$ is divisible, being a proper quotient of $\Gamma_v$.
+We conclude that $(K,w)$ is roughly tame.\\ (ii) Since $\Gamma_v$ is an elementary extension of $\Gamma_{v_0}$, it is regularly dense.
+Therefore $\Gamma_w$ is divisible, being a proper quotient of $\Gamma_v$.
 Using (i), this gives that every finite extension of $(K,w)$ is unramified.
-The moreover part is formal (cf. \S \ref{unramext}). \end{proof} We show how a defect extension transforms into an unramified one: \begin{example} Let $K=\F_p(\!(t)\!)^{1/p^{\infty}}$ and $\alpha$ be a root of the Artin-Schreier polynomial $X^p-X-1/t$.
+The moreover part follows from Fact \ref{unramfact}. \end{proof} We show how a defect extension transforms into an unramified one: \begin{example} Let $K=\F_p(\!(t)\!)^{1/p^{\infty}}$ and $\alpha$ be a root of the Artin-Schreier polynomial $X^p-X-1/t$.
 The extension $K(\alpha)/K$ is a classical example of a defect extension (cf. Example 3.12 \cite{kuhlmann2010defect}).
-Write $K_U$ for the corresponding ultrapower.
-By \L o\'s, we also get that $K_U(\alpha)=K_U(\beta)$, where $\beta$ is a root of the Artin-Schreier polynomial $X^p-X-1/\tau$ with $\tau=\ulim t^{1/p^n}$.
+Write $K_U$ for the corresponding ultrapower and $w$ for the coarsest coarsening of $v_U$ with $wt>0$.
+By \L o\'s, we have that $K_U(\alpha)=K_U(\beta)$, where $\beta$ is a root of the polynomial $X^p-X-1/\tau$ with $\tau=\ulim t^{1/p^n}$.
 Now observe that $X^p-X-1/\tau$ reduces to an irreducible Artin-Schreier polynomial in $k_{w}$.
 It follows that $K_U(\alpha)/K_U$ is unramified with respect to $w$. \end{example}